RaghuTheFire/VideotoGrayScale/README.md

 4. `showGrayscaleVideo()` slot: This slot is connected to the "GRAYSCALE VIDEO" button and opens a new window to display the grayscale version of the video.
 It uses OpenCV's `cv::cvtColor()` function to convert the video frames to grayscale.

 5. `main()` function: This is the entry point of the application.
 It creates a `QApplication` instance and a `MainWindow` object, and shows the main window.

+# VideotoGrayscale_Qt.cpp

+This C++ code uses the FLTK (Fast Light Toolkit) library for creating the graphical user interface and OpenCV for video processing.
+The main window has buttons for selecting a video file, displaying the original video, displaying the grayscale video, and exiting the application.

+- The `open_file` function allows the user to select a video file using a file chooser dialog.
+- The `original_fun` function opens a window and displays the selected video in its original form.
+- The `grayscale_fun` function opens a window and displays the selected video in grayscale format.